Why do I have to say who lives with me and who pays the household bills when I am applying for SSI Disability?

 Now let’s change the example a little bit and say that your niece and nephew, who have no income, move in with you and your sister.
 The expenses go up to $1,400.
 Now your share is one-fourth of the total costs or $350.
 You continue to contribute $400.
-Because you are paying your share, you are no longer receiving in-kind income from the other members of the household and two months after you start to pay your share your SSI will no be reduced for in-kind support and maintenance and your benefit will increase to $771.
+Because you are paying your share, you are no longer receiving in-kind income from the other members of the household and two months after you start to pay your share your SSI will no be reduced for in-kind support and maintenance and your benefit will increase to $783.

 What about Homelessness?